xamarin/GoogleApisForiOSComponents/Firebase.AdMob/component/GettingStarted.md

 ## Native Ads Express

+> ![warning_icon] **The native express ad format is being discontinued.
+Starting October 23, 2017, you'll no longer be able to create new native express ad units.
+Existing native express ad units will stop serving ads on March 1, 2018.**

 Native Express ads are similar to banners in that they're rectangular ads that you can drop into a storyboard and size how you like.
 The key difference is that you, the publisher, can control the ad's presentation details (things like image sizes, fonts, colors, and so on) by uploading a CSS template for your ad unit.
 AdMob combines that template with advertiser assets like icons, images, and text, and displays the resulting HTML in a `NativeExpressAdView`.
 This approach minimizes the amount of mobile code needed for a Native Express ad, while helping publishers display ads that look natural in their app.

 This guide shows you how to integrate Native Ads Express from AdMob into an iOS app.
 In addition to code snippets and instructions, it includes information about how to choose the correct size category for your ad units.